 Fortunately, remote work actually has a positive impact on employee/customer interaction and collaboration — as long as they have the right tools.
 Rather than tethering your employees to their desks via a landline, set them free with the simple help of good software.

 A cloud-based contact center gives your team the ability to communicate with customers from anywhere with an internet connection.
-These tools bring web, chat, SMS, social media, and voice channels to one central platform.
+These tools bring web, chat, SMS, social media, and voice channels to one central ticketing platform.

 When your customers call, you need to answer them right away.
-With the help of cloud-based technology, your employees can answer from wherever they choose without missing a beat.
+With the help of cloud-based call technology, your employees can answer from wherever they choose without missing a beat.
 This way, neither inclement weather nor the common cold will hold your customers back from speaking to a representative when they need support.

 4. Today’s job seekers want to work remotely